day8/re-frame/README.md

 Reagent as simply another of the React wrappers - a sibling to [OM] and [quiescent](https://github.com/levand/quiescent).
 But you'll only really "get"
 Reagent when you view it as an FRP-ish library.
-To put that another way, we think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.
+To put that another way, I think that Reagent, at its best, is closer in nature to [Hoplon] or [Elm] than it is OM.

 __Finally__, we believe in one-way data flow.
 No two way data binding.
 We don't